Codecademy/docs/content/javascript/concepts/promise/terms/any/any.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Iterates over an `iterableObject` of Promises and stops at the first one that fulfills.
+Iterates over an `iterableObject` of promises and stops at the first one that fulfills.
 The resulting value from that fulfilled Promise is resolved in the returned `Promise` object.

 ## Syntax